To be the catalyst for change in Chicago neighborhoods through promotion and creation of art.

 Cyd Smillie — president– Ms. Smillie has a B.F.A. in Technical Theatre and Stage Design; 17 years experience in Hollywood Film Industry; Owner/Director of Touching Ground Gallery; is a practicing artist and teacher, and a home owner and resident of Mayfair for 20 years.

-Anna Zolkowski Sobor – secretary— Ms. Zolkowski Sobor is known throughout the area as a community leader and organizer.
-She is a business owner, translator, historian, and driving force in the Old Irving Park Association.
-With years of experience in newsletter writing, promotion and distribution she is a huge asset to the Board.
+Linda Vidmar – secretary— Ms. Vidmar is known throughout the area as a community leader and organizer.
+She is a mother, an actress and a driving force in the 11th ward.

 Jerry Rogowski- Vice President– Our European trained artist who insures all work is done to the highest standard

 The Advisory Board